 The Salinas River is the Central Coast's largest river and has the fourth* largest watershed in

 California, flowing 170 miles from the mountains of San Luis Obispo County northward to

 Monterey Bay.
 Most rivers in California flow west or south.
 Because it flows northward and

 has one of the largest subsurface flows in the nation, the Salinas River is called "the Upside

 Down River."
 The Salinas River is an integral part of numerous novels written by John

 Steinbeck and is the subject of a book written by Anne B. Fisher, The Salinas, Upside Down

 River, (Rivers of America).
 The Salinas was originally named Rio Monte Rey (the Mountain King

 Mountain King River) in 1776 by Juan Bautista de Anza and later renamed the Salinas River.

 The Salinas River watershed, which includes the Nacimiento River, San Antonio River, Estrella

-River, and Arroyo Seco River, encompasses approximately 4,600 square miles.
-It supplies the
+River, and Arroyo Seco River, encompasses approximately 4,780 square miles (from US